tinysheep007/year-in-mood/README.md

-# Year In Mood Project
+# Year In Mood Project ℹ️
 1. [About](#about)
 2. [running the project](#running-the-project)
 3. [setup mysql](#mysql-table)
 4. [future improvements](#future-plan)

-## Accessible Web App without database connected
+## Accessible Web App without database connected 📊
 https://tinysheep007.github.io/year-in-mood/

 Note: The initial page is blank, we have to click on the top title "Year In Mood" to navigate to front page.